ucfopen/UDOIT/HEROKU.md

 * `Select * from users;` or `Select * from reports;` will show you their contents
 * `\q` quits the psql terminal

-If needed, you can manually run the table creation script: `heroku run composer dbsetup`
+If needed, you can manually run the table creation script: `heroku run composer db-setup`

 ## Table Schema
 The table schema can be found in [migrations/](migrations/)